Share this page -->

 For example, if you wanted to be able to run for 30 mins every day you would start by running for as little as 1 minute a day, adding another minute every day until you reach your goal of 30 minutes, at which point it would be a fully-fledged habit.

-Now that you’ve worked out your authentic motivation for habit creation, made any environmental, behavioural or personal changes and broken it down into ‘tiny habits’, the next step is to create a trigger than prompts you to perform the new habit.
+Now that you’ve worked out your authentic motivation for habit creation, made any environmental, behavioral or personal changes and broken it down into ‘tiny habits’, the next step is to create a trigger than prompts you to perform the new habit.

 @@One of the most effective ways to create a trigger is to anchor the behaviour to something you do every day.@@